orca-app/orca/doc/mkdocs/docs/QuickStart.md

 ```

 Once you have compiled your WebAssembly module, you can bundle this module into an executable using the `orca bundle` command.
 The application bundle can include images, fonts, or any other private data that the app needs in order to function.
-These files can be read or written from the app without asking the user for permission.
-The resulting Orca executables are therefore self-contained.

 ![Example Orca application bundle](images/app_bundle.png)

 For example here's how we bundle the breakout example app: